Kim Ju Ae: Early reports and uncertainties

 The North Korean government has not publicly disclosed Kim Ju Ae's birth date.
 Ri Sol Ju's lengthy absence from the public eye in 2012 was later attributed to her pregnancy with Kim Ju Ae.
 South Korea's National Intelligence Service (NIS) estimated in 2023 that she was 10 or 11 years old.
 South Korean lawmaker Kim Byung-kee, citing "non-NIS sources", claims that she was born in 2013.
 His colleague Yi Wan-yong, citing both the NIS and non-NIS sources, claims that Kim Ju Ae has an older brother born in 2010 and a younger sibling of unknown sex born in 2017.
 However, in a 2023 interview with Radio Free Asia, João Micaelo, a personal acquaintance of Kim Jong Un, expressed doubts that the North Korean leader had ever fathered a son.
 Micaelo claims to have first met Kim Jong Un in 1998 while attending school together in Switzerland.
 When they met again in their adulthood, Micaelo claims that Kim Jong Un never mentioned a son, only the daughter he had been appearing in public with.

 The North Korean government has also not publicly disclosed her name, and the NIS has not verified any claims on the matter from North Korean defectors.
 North Korean media initially called her Kim Jong Un's "beloved" or "precious" daughter but soon began using the adjective "respected", which is typically reserved for the most honoured members of North Korean society.
 For example, Kim Jong Un received the title of "respected comrade" shortly after becoming the country's supreme leader.
 In March 2024, Kim Ju Ae was officially referred to as a "great person of guidance", along with her father during a public event.

 The name "Ju Ae" was first mentioned by American basketball player Dennis Rodman in his account of a 2013 visit he made to the North Korean capital of Pyongyang.
 When discussing Kim Jong Un and Ri Sol Ju, Rodman described "[holding] their baby Ju Ae" and complimented Kim Jong Un as a "good dad" and an "awesome guy".
 However, Choe Su-yong, a former NIS intelligence officer, claims that Rodman misunderstood the Korean words jeoae (저애), which mean "that girl", and that the child's actual name is Un Ju.
 Choe cited his North Korean informants as his source.

 On 4 November 2022, The Chosun Ilbo reported claims from an unnamed defector, a former military officer who claims to have escorted Kim Jong Un's eldest son and middle daughter overseas.
 He claimed that the daughter's name is indeed "Ju Ae", and that her elder brother is named "Ju Un", with "Ju" taken from their mother's name and "Un" taken from their father's.
 He further claimed that the Hanja spelling of the daughter's name is "主愛".
-Meanwhile, North Korean diplomat Ri Il-kyu, who defected to South Korea in 2023, claims that her name is Ju Ye and that North Korean citizens named Ju Ye were ordered to change their names.
+North Korean diplomat Ri Il-kyu, who defected to South Korea in 2023, has said that her name is Ju Ye and that North Korean citizens named Ju Ye were ordered to change their names.